How To Support Better Sleep Naturally

 #1: Calms Forte

 For sleeplessness, take 1 to 3 tablets with water ½ - 1 hour before sleeping.
 Do not drink or eat anything fifteen minutes before and after taking the tablets.
-Calms Forte temporarily relieves the symptoms of simple nervous tension and sleeplessness.
+Calms Forte's homeopathic ingredients promotes relaxation, helps manage normal stress, and promotes a good night's sleep.
 Hylands Calms Forte works without contraindications or side effects.
 No drug hangover, no sedatives, just nature's answer to a good night's sleep.

-When taking this ashwagandha, take two capsules in morning and two capsules at night, every day.
-Always take one before bed.
-Ashwagandha's effective for improving sleep, and decreasing and moderating stress.
+Ashwagandha's effective for promoting healthy sleep and helping manage stress.
 It works in subtle ways by calming you down and taking the edge off.
 How does it do this?
 It’s a very complex mechanism, but in a nutshell, Ashwagandha contains chemicals that might help calm the brain (1).
-When taking this ashwagandha, you can decrease down to one capsule per day as a maintenance dose once the “edge” is gone.
+When taking this ashwagandha, take two capsules in morning and two capsules at night, every day.
+Always take one before bed.
+You can decrease down to one capsule per day as a maintenance dose once the “edge” is gone.
 Ashwagandha needs time to build up and is typically taken long term.

 Side note: If you take thyroid medicine, ashwagandha is shown to increase T4 levels, so please talk to your health care provider before taking.
 Do not take if pregnant or breastfeeding.

 The best tolerated forms of magnesium are chelates, which means they are magnesium bonded to an amino acid.
-Other generally well-tolerated forms include magnesium citrate and magnesium aspartate; however, these forms can irritate the digestive system of sensitive individuals.
+Other generally well-tolerated forms include magnesium citrate and magnesium aspartate; however, in sensitive individuals, these forms can irritate the digestive system.
 The form of magnesium recommended to avoid is magnesium oxide; it is poorly absorbed and altogether a waste of money.

 In Health and Happiness, MS, RDN